Co/Lab · Fall 2026 Cohort forming

 What kind of leader belongs here?

 Leaders operating within multi-layered organizations, owning material business or organizational outcomes, ready to lean in and do the work.
-Often within ~24 months of expanded leadership scope — and identified as high-potential or succession candidates by their organization.
+Often within ~24 months of expanded scope — frequently succession-track — with the organization actively behind them.

 How confidential is it, really?